 Demystifying company accounts and valuations - Module One and Module Two

 This two-day course provides the foundation knowledge needed to understand a set of accounts and be able to answer questions from analysts, investors and the financial press.
-This course is designed for people who have no formal accounting training and will be of relevance for anyone studying for the CIR qualification.
 Please note all dates shown are FIRST DATE OF TWO DAY COURSE.